 The A.A.S. and A.G.S degrees prepare students to directly enter the workforce of their chosen program.
 Some state universities permit students with these degrees to transfer most or all of their credits to a university to pursue a Bachelor's Degree.
-Based on your major, review the specific associate degree requirements in this catalog, consult an academic advisor, and review Transfer Guides at http://aztransfer.com/college/.
+Based on your major, review the specific associate degree requirements in this catalog, consult an academic advisor, and review Transfer Guides at aztransfer.com/college/.

-The Associate of Applied Science degree requires at least 64 semester credits and includes three basic categories:
+The Associate of Applied Science degree requires at least 60 semester credits and includes three basic categories:

+1. General Education

-General Education The A.A.S. degree requires 19-23 semester credits of lower-division general education coursework.
-Students
+The A.A.S. degree requires a minimum of 19 semester credits of lower-division general education coursework.
+Students electing to transfer to one of the three Arizona

-- electing to transfer to one of the three Arizona public universities should earn an AGEC certificate, which requires a minimum of 35 semester credits.
+- public universities should earn an AGEC certificate, which requires a minimum of 35 semester credits.

 - Core Requirements and Electives

 Students must complete at least 41 semester credits to meet the number required for the degree.
 Based on your major, refer to the specific A.A.S. degree requirements in this catalog and consult an academic advisor.

 - 3. Requirements for CAC Degrees

-- Physical Education Activity (PAC) or Dance (DAN) Course

 - Reading Competency

-A grade of "C" or better in RDG094 or appropriate
+A grade of "C" or better in RDG100 or equivalent reading assessment test score.
+Demonstrated proficiency is a requirement for all degrees awarded.

-score on placement exam.
-Demonstrated proficiency

-is a requirement for all degrees awarded.

 - Computer Competency (select one):

-- AGB 124 Microcomputers in Agriculture
+- AGB124 Microcomputers in Agriculture

 - CIS110 Fundamentals of Computer Literacy or higher (3)

-- CIS120 Survey of Computer Information Systems (3) 🗓 🔊 or higher
+- CIS120 Survey of Computer Information Systems (3) or higher

 - EGR102 Introduction to Engineering (3)

 - EIT151 Digital Audio Workstation (3)

-- MSC122 Introduction to Web Design (3)
+- MSC122 Introduction to Web Design

-- Transferable Computer Competency course - A minimum of 20 earned CAC credits, numbered 100 or above (to include the appropriate Arizona General Education Curriculum (AGEC), if applicable). - Earn a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale.
+- A minimum of 20 earned CAC credits, numbered 100 or above (to include the appropriate Arizona General Education Curriculum (AGEC), if applicable).

+- Earn a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale.